Ygg01/blog/content/2025/rust-nirvana-fallacy.md

 What does it have to do with Rust?

 Well the argument goes like this.
-1. Rust promises no UB, but if you use `unsafe` block/functions or traits, you can still trigger UB.
+1. Rust promises no UB (Undefined Behavior), but if you use `unsafe` block/functions or traits, you can still trigger UB.
 2. The Rust codebase contains bugs labeled `unsound`
 3. Even then, you could call the C FFI (Foreign function interface), which means it's not safe.
 And by same extension, Java isn't safe nor any language for that matter, so you might as well use C/C++/Zig/Go.